Tech execs race to save start-ups from 'extinction' after Silicon Valley Bank collapse

 Its partner Clay Dumas said Lowercarbon would provide payroll support for the next two weeks and was wiring funds out Monday.

 Rad AI's Gurson had not talked to Altman for years when he emailed the OpenAI chief Saturday morning, desperate for help.
-The startup relied on SVB, the sudden closure of which meant he lacked the money to pay some 65 employees on Monday, he said.
+The start-up relied on SVB, the sudden closure of which meant he lacked the money to pay about 65 employees on Monday, he said.

 "People's livelihoods depend on us," said Gurson, whose San Francisco-based company helps radiologists work more efficiently and includes staff with wide-ranging roles and wherewithal.
 "They’ve got mortgages to pay; they’ve got bills."